Manaswini-code/Health-ai/README.md

 # Health-ai
-Here’s a clear and concise description for your project "HealthAI" based on the provided document:
+Here’s a clear and concise description for the project "HealthAI"

 ---